Use this file to discover all available pages before exploring further.

 bl login

-When developing locally, the recommended method is to just log in to your workspace with Blaxel CLI.
+When developing locally, you can also log in to your workspace with Blaxel CLI (as shown above).
 This allows you to run Blaxel SDK functions that will automatically connect to your workspace without additional setup.
-When you deploy on Blaxel, this connection persists automatically.When running Blaxel SDK from a remote server that is not Blaxel-hosted, we recommend using environment variables as described in the third option above.
+When you deploy on Blaxel, authentication is handled automatically — no environment variables needed.

 3